luukfroling/Broekzakdemos-repobased/content/Light.md

 If there is a laser pointer in the room, then get a mirror from one of the girls, put it on the table, and show that the incoming and reflected rays are in one plane with the normal.
 Watch out that you get a flat mirror and not a concave or convex one.

 ## Snell's reflection Law 3
 If you do have pins, then you can use a pencil standing straight up and construct light rays going towards and reflected away from a vertical mirror from several viewpoints and by extension find the virtual image.
-See a nice series of simple and useful experiments in McDermott et al (1996, p539-561).
+See a nice series of simple and useful experiments in {cite:p}`McDermott1996`.

 ## Refraction 1
  Walk around with pencil slanted in a glass of water, or better, in rectangular container.

 ## Refraction 2
-Stick your finger or pencil straight up in a (round) glass of water figures 10 and 11).
+Stick your finger or pencil straight up in a (round) glass of water.
 Move through the classroom while moving your finger forward and backward.
 No need for talking, many students seem surprised at this everyday observation of a "swollen" finger.
 Explaining can be quick by stating that the water in a glass acts as a lens.
 A better explanation with refraction of light rays might take 10 minutes or could be given as a task for seat or home work.

-## Refraction 3 (Czech contribution to Physics on Stage, Nugent et al, 2010)
+## Refraction 3
-Draw parallel arrows on a piece of paper (the object), hold that behind a glass of water half-filled such that some arrows are seen through the air and other arrows through the water.
+(Czech contribution to Physics on Stage, {cite:p}`Nugent2010`) Draw parallel arrows on a piece of paper (the object), hold that behind a glass of water half-filled such that some arrows are seen through the air and other arrows through the water.
 If the object distance is farther than the focal length, then the arrows are reversed (figure 10).
 If nearer, then we see figure 11.

 ## Bright versus dark background